 – By recognizing and rewarding people’s efforts rather than punishing people for their imperfections and mistakes.

-Engage people in rapid prototyping and simulations, encourage and make it safe for people to;
+Engage people in rapid prototyping and simulations, give people permission to be playful, encourage and make it safe for them to;

 – Take intelligent risks and actions.